Skip to content

 You can easily nest the configuration.
 (See also Tyro Hierarchical Configs.)

-Just put another dataclass inside the config file:
+Just put another dataclass inside your main one:

 @dataclass